gophercloud/gophercloud/CONTRIBUTING.md

 ### Acceptance tests

-As we've already mentioned, unit tests have a very narrow and confined focus - they test small units of behaviour.
+As we've already mentioned, unit tests have a very narrow and confined focus - they test small units of behavior.
 Acceptance tests on the other hand have a far larger scope: they are fully functional tests that test the entire API of a service in one fell swoop.
 They don't care about unit isolation or mocking expectations, they instead do a full run-through and consequently test how the